Abhirkt1996/My-Portfolio/README.md

 Welcome to my front-end developer portfolio!
 I'm Abhishek Kumar, a passionate and detail-oriented front-end developer with experience in building responsive, user-friendly websites and applications.
 This portfolio showcases my work and highlights my skills in modern web technologies.

 ## About Me
-I'm Abhishek kumar, a front-end developer based in github.
+I'm Abhishek kumar, a front-end developer based in Almabetter.
 I specialize in creating interactive and visually appealing web applications using a range of technologies.
 With a strong focus on user experience and clean, maintainable code, I strive to deliver high-quality solutions that meet both user needs and business goals.

 ## Skills: HTML, CSS, JavaScript, React, Redux, TailwindCSS, Next.js, Sass, Webpack, Git
 Tools: VSCode, Chrome DevTools, GitHub, Figma, Adobe XD